ToHeinAC/corrective-local-rag-he/README.md

 ![](/static/img/studio_toggle.png)

 Now try a few queries like `What record did the Warriors have last year?` or `What do modern historians say about the fall of the Roman Empire?` and see how the results differ!

+If you do not want to run this project using LangGraph Studio, you will need to run the included agents by importing them as modules.

 ## Thank you!